 sourmash can be used to quickly search large databases of genomes for matches to query genomes and metagenomes; see our list of available databases.

 sourmash also includes k-mer based taxonomic exploration and classification routines for genome and metagenome analysis.
-These routines can use the NCBI taxonomy but do not depend on it in any way.
+These routines can use the NCBI and GTDB taxonomies but do not depend on them specifically.

 The paper Large-scale sequence comparisons with sourmash (Pierce et al., 2019)

 gives an overview of how sourmash works and what its major use cases are.

 background information on how and why MinHash works.

 Questions?
 Thoughts?
 Ask us on the sourmash issue tracker!